kaspervandenberg/cl-latex/README.md

 # CL-TEX

-Modern LaTeX generation library for Common Lisp.
+LaTeX interface for Common Lisp.

+Work in progress.